Christianalamassi/E-commerce-Getranke/README.md

 - This page is available to everyone.
 - On this page where customers can find products and see the details of each product.
 - When the user clicks on any item, it displays the item individually, where the user can add the order to the cart in the quantity a user needs, provided that it is not more than 1000
-- After the user adds the items to the shopping cart, it displays the message at the top right of the page to take the user to the checkout page by click on checkout button, or the user can easily click on the basket instead if they want to edit or delete some items before checkout.
+- After the user adds the items to the shopping cart, it displays the message at the top right of the page to take the user to the checkout page by clicking on the checkout button, or the user can easily click on the basket instead if they want to edit or delete some items before checkout.
 - There is a sort button where the user can sort the list according to the options.

 <img src="static/images/zorderder.png">

 ## Profile
- For each registered use there is personal profile page where they can find the information about their order.
+ For each registered user there is a personal profile page where they can find the information about their order.

 <img src="static/images/zprozfizley.png">

 # Checkout page
-Here where the user complete the order and pay for it after filling out the delivery information.
+Here where the user completes the order and pays for it after filling out the delivery information.

 <img src="static/images/zyyypatyyy.png">

 ## Authentication
-  - This dropdown button includs the sing up, log in-out and profile buttons.
+  - This dropdown button includs the singup, login/out and profile buttons.

 ### Sign Up
 On this page the user can click on "Sign Up" if the user wants to create an account.